Like many others, Mars Veterinary Health believes the industry is facing a chronic shortage of veterinary professionals.

 Key findings from the studies include:

-- Nearly 41,000 additional veterinarians will be needed to meet the needs of companion animal healthcare by 2030.
+- Up to 55,000 additional veterinarians will be needed to meet the needs of companion animal healthcare in the U.S. by 2030.

-- Even with the new veterinary graduates expected over the next 10 years, a shortage of nearly 15,000 veterinarians will likely still exist by 2030.
+- Even with the new veterinary graduates expected over the next 10 years, a shortage of up to 24,000 companion-animal veterinarians will likely still exist by 2030.

 - It would take more than 30 years of graduates to meet the 10-year industry need for credentialed veterinary technicians.